 Dr Lydia Windisch Dr Lydia WindischSenior Lecturer

 Having taught psychology across different institutions in three countries, I now have the wonderful opportunity to bring to my teaching at Leeds Beckett the ideas and innovation from a diverse array of cultures and students.
-Opening up the fascinating world of psychology to my students makes my work meaningful and enjoyable.A registered sports psychologist, Susan joined our University in 2003 after completing her PhD at Loughborough University.
-She is an active researcher within the Carnegie faculty, focusing her interest on anti-doping policy and practice.
-Recently, Susan has collaborated with colleagues in the UK, Australia, Greece and the US to develop a number of projects spanning the social sciences of doping in sport.
+Opening up the fascinating world of psychology to my students makes my work meaningful and enjoyable.Lydia is a cross-cultural psychologist, with particular research interests in acculturation processes, the effects of discrimination, and family functioning.
+While completing her PhD in Psychology at Monash University, Australia, Lydia worked as a Researcher and Lecturer in marketing departments.
+Amongst researching more traditional areas of marketing such as brands and product placement, Lydia also looked at materialism, corporate reputation, health marketing, and corporate social responsibility.